Top 10 Marketing Surveys and Marketing Survey Questions

 1. Customer Research Surveys

-First up come customer research surveys that amount to 28% of all the surveys.
-I don’t find this surprising as marketers need to find out who their customers are in order to drive growth.
+The first on our list are customer research surveys, which represent 28% of all the surveys sent out to customers.
+This is unsurprising as marketers need to find out who their customers are in order to drive growth.

-Examples of marketing survey questions for a customer research survey:
+Examples of marketing survey questions for a customer research survey include:

 - Which of the following best describes your role in the purchase process?